mikaelkrief/VSTS-Extension-ScrumReport/README.md

 This extension provides scrum reports in your Visual Studio Online account, such as viewing the state of WIs that are New, Open, In Progress or Done for the current day.
 The report also groups them by team member and by state making it easier to read.
 This extension is based on a query named "Scrum report" that is created by the extension.

+## Installation ##
+Install the extension into your Visual Studio Team Services account from https://marketplace.visualstudio.com/items/MikaelAndVlatko.VSO-Scrum-Report.

 ## Steps ##

-1.Install the extension into your Visual Studio Team Services account see https://marketplace.visualstudio.com/items/MikaelAndVlatko.VSO-Scrum-Report.
 1. Connect to your team project.
 1. Select **WORK**.
 1. Select the tab **Scrum report**.